 While the exact mechanism of how Resveratrol works, some theories have been proposed.

 - Increase cerebral perfusion during times of high demand.
 The mechanisms by which Resveratrol helps to lead to vasodilation (increased blood flow) via modulation of the blood vessel walls production of nitric oxide using various factors, Sirtuin 1, AMP-activated protein kinase and Nuclear factor lie 2.
 Nitric oxide production increases blood flow.

-- Anti-inflammatory effect – decreases the amount on inflammatory markers such as IL – 1 beta, IL-6 and inflammatory cytokines), thus decreasing the amount of inflammation in the brain.
+- Anti-inflammatory effect – decreases the amount of inflammatory markers such as IL – 1 beta, IL-6, and inflammatory cytokines), thus decreasing the amount of inflammation in the brain.

 - Anti-oxidant effects – leading to less build-up of amyloid plaque, the toxic protein that leads to AD.

 What Lies on the Horizon?